dssg/mlforpublicpolicylab/techhelp/remote-workflow/remote-workflow.md

 We're providing setup instructions and support for "good enough" tools for each of the common tasks in the workflow for this class but if you're comfortable with other tools, feel free to use them.

 1. Writing code:
-  - Python: This tutorial introduces ``VSCode``, an editor with good Python support, and some tools that make reomte development easy.
+  - Python: This tutorial introduces ``VSCode``, an editor with good Python support, and some tools that make remote development easy.
   - However, feel free to use any editor you want (vim, emacs, sublime, pycharm).
-  - SQL: In other tutorials, we've introduced psql (for writing sql on the server) and DBeaver (on your laptop).
+  - SQL: In other tutorials, we've introduced psql (for writing sql on the server) and DBeaver or DBVisualizer (on your laptop).
 2. Jupyter notebooks:
+  - For now, the easiest way to use jupyter notebooks is through ``VSCode''
-  - In this tutorial, we will show how to set up ``Jupyter`` through a browser on your local machine.
+  - If you're interested, you can use parts of this tutorial to set up ``Jupyter`` through a browser on your local machine (but we won't go through it).
-  - Many Python IDEs (such as VSCode, Pycharm) have good Jupyter support - feel free to use one of these!
+  - Many Python IDEs (such as, Pycharm) have good Jupyter support - feel free to use one of these!
 3. Share code with your team:
   - Use the git command line interface to push to your team github repository.
   - Many IDEs (including VSCode) have git integration.